FelixEmmerich/WEKIT/WEKIT/Assets/StreamingAssets/WEKIT Readme.txt

 								The slider and text box just below that are responsible for replay speed, 1 being the original tempo.

 Pause/Unpause		F10			Only visible in replay mode.
 Pauses or unpauses the replay.
-								Replay speed and current frame can be changed while pause.
+								Replay speed and current frame can still be changed while paused.

 Load, Save, Delete				Save the current replay, or load or delete an existing one.
 								Replay names are specified in the text field below each button.
 								The zip and compound archive toggles on the left can be used to save the data as a standalone zip archive or as an entry in a zip archive with other replays (In this case, the name of the archive is specified via a text field).
 Zip archives are smaller than regular files but take more time to save and load.
+								If your GUI's WekitPlayer is a PlayerContainer, you also have the choice of saving it all in a single or in multiple individual files
+								It is also possible to save an XML file along with the replay (see below).
 								Files are located at Unity's StreamingAssets path which is visible in the editor and included in builds.

   ___ ___ _____ _   _ ___